dazuma/toys/toys/docs/guide.md

 least to know that you *can* do these things, even if you don't use them regularly.

-### Aliases
+### Delegating tools

+A tool may **delegate** to another tool, which means it uses the other tool's flags, arguments, and execution.
+Effectively, it becomes an "alias"---that is, an alternate name---for the target tool.

-An **alias** is simply an alternate name for a tool.
-For example, suppose you have a tool called `test` that you run with `toys test`.
-You could define an alias `t` that points to `test`; then you can run the same tool with `toys t`.
+For example, suppose you have a tool called `test` that can be invoked with `toys test`.
+You could define a tool `t` that delegates to `test`.
+Then, running `toys t` will have the same effect as `toys test`.

-To define an alias, use the `alias_tool` directive:
+To delegate a tool, pass the `:delegate_to` keyword argument to the `tool` directive.
+For example:

     tool "test" do
       # Define test tool here...
     end

-    alias_tool "t", "test"
+    tool "t", delegate_to: "test"

-Aliases can point to tools or namespaces.
-For example, you can alias `sys` to point to the built-in namespace `system`:
+Tools can delegate to tools or namespaces.
+For example, you can delegate `sys` to the built-in namespace `system`:

-    alias_tool "sys", "system"
+    tool "sys", delegate_to: "system"

 That will let you run `toys sys version` (which will be the equivalent of `toys system version`).

-Normally, you will specify the target of an alias as a _relative path_.
-For
-example:
+To delegate to a subtool, pass an array, or a string delimited by `":"` or `"."` characters, as the target:

     tool "gem" do
       tool "test" do
-        # Define test tool here...
+        # Define the tool here
       end

-      # Allows you to invoke `toys gem t`
-      alias_tool "t", "test"
     end

-However, you can also specify a target as an _absolute path_ using the `absolute:` keyword argument:
+    tool "test", delegate_to: ["gem", "test"]

+In most cases, if a tool delegates to another tool, you should not do anything else with it.
+For example, it should not have its own implementation or contain any subtools.
+However, there are a few exceptions.
+You might, for example, want a namespace to delegate to one of its subtools:

-    tool "gem" do
+    tool "test", delegate_to: ["test", "unit"] do
-      tool "test" do
+      tool "unit" do
-        # Define gem test tool here...
+        # Run unit tests
       end

-      # Makes `toys gem toplevel-test` an alias of `toys test`
-      # (not `toys gem test`)
-      alias_tool "toplevel-test", absolute: "test"
+      tool "integration" do
+        # Run integration tests
       end

-    tool "test" do
-      # Define toplevel test tool here...
     end

+Now `toys test` delegates to, and thus has the same effect as `toys test unit`.

 ### Custom acceptors